Welcome to ImpossibleRailroad.com !

 Natural and other diasters that persistently afflicted the line are a continual thread throughout the chronicle, and the remote and breathtaking arid desert canyon of Carrizo Gorge is featured.
 Descriptions of challenges and triumphs faced by the SD&A(E) are highlighted as the story unfolds.

-The last chapter in the book brings the SD&A(E) story up to the present time.
-It descriptively and pictorially sorts out the complicated tangle of public and private entities that have been and still are involved with the line in recent and contemporary times.
+The last chapter in the book brings the SD&A(E) story current up to the date of publication, and this website will post occasional updates since then.
+The book descriptively and pictorially sorts out the complicated tangle of public and private entities that have been and still are involved with the line in recent and contemporary times.

-To read reviews for the book, click here.
+To read some reviews for the book, click here.
+Please notify the author of others.

 To order the book, click here.